davedelong/time/Implementation.md

 - Provide a `Clock` type. `Date()` is one of the great hidden dependencies on global state in code and makes testing extremely difficult.
 A `Clock` would provide a `.now()` function that would give you the current `Instant`.
 It could also potentially have a `.today()` method for the calendar-relative value.
 - The calendar-relative values will need a way to describe (ideally through the type system) what their components include.
 This would make it easier to prevent non-sensical manipulations, such as "add 3 hours to June".
 - Let's try really hard to not `throw` just because we're trying to deal with "February 30th".
 Handling thrown errors is a pain.
+- Any calendar relative value that has a year (and/or an era) can be converted in to a `Range<Instant>`.
+A missing era would be assumed to be the current era.